ekmackay/ekmackay.github.io/README.md

 # Bio

-I am an independent statistical consultant and an Adjunct Lecturer in the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
+I am a Senior Consultant at IQVIA and an Adjunct Lecturer in the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
 I specialize in Bayesian methods and causal inference for medical research.
 My recent work has focused on applying Bayesian borrowing to address the challenges of evaluating efficacy/effectiveness in rare disease settings.
 I have extensive experience in health economics & outcomes research (HEOR) analytics with expertise in meta-analysis, survival modelling, synthetic control arms, and population-adjusted indirect comparisons.

 I have worked as a scientific advisor for several companies / research groups, including GEMINI Research at St. Michael's Hospital, and Inka Health.
 Before that I worked for 4 years at Cytel in the Real World & Advanced Analytics group where I rose to the role of Research Principal in Statistics.
 I also have prior experience working in an economics setting, including 2 years in the Antitrust & Competition Economics practice at Charles River Associates applying statistical/econometric methods for regulatory reviews of mergers and acquisitions.